COVID-19 Updates: State of public health emergency declared.

-We’re gathering feedback on a draft conservation agreement with the Government of Canada under Section 11 of the Species at Risk Act to protect and conserve the Ronald Lake and Wabasca wood bison herds.
+We gathered feedback on a draft conservation agreement with the Government of Canada under Section 11 of the Species at Risk Act to protect and conserve the Ronald Lake and Wabasca wood bison herds.

-This draft conservation agreement outlines actions needed to protect these wood bison herds, which are presently facing an imminent threat to their recovery.
+The draft conservation agreement outlines actions needed to protect these wood bison herds, which are presently facing an imminent threat to their recovery.

 Your feedback on the agreement will help inform and finalize critical measures needed to: